 This is a pretty surreal time for all of us.

-Th is why, in response to your overwhelming demand, we at WeAr have decided to stick with our usual publishing schedule and present you with a new issue full of timely advice and ideas.
-They are carefully assembled in order to guide you through this unprecedented crisis. ur Lookbook helps you to discover new brands, our Storebook offers ideas how to redecorate your store – now is a good time to do it.
-Of particular importance is our Readbook, with a Round Table where experts share their stories about weathering this storm and eports on how to improve your sales and adapt to the new realit by using digital platforms, adjusting your marketing strategies and considering new product categories.
+That is why, in response to your overwhelming demand, we at WeAr have decided to stick with our usual publishing schedule and present you with a new issue full of timely advice and ideas.
+They are carefully assembled in order to guide you through this unprecedented crisis.
+Our Lookbook helps you to discover new brands, our Storebook offers ideas on how to redecorate your store – now is a good time to do it.
+Of particular importance is our Readbook, with a Round Table where experts share their stories about weathering this storm and reports on how to improve your sales and adapt to the new reality by using digital platforms, adjusting your marketing strategies and considering new product categories.

-Our team has used its quarantine time to speak to countless retailers and brands and up with the following suggestions to improve the current situation.
+Our team has used its quarantine time to speak to countless retailers and brands, and has come up with the following suggestions to improve the current situation.
 Please refer to the Round Table section to see some of these ideas debated in more detail.

-1) No dumping: Spring/Summer 2020 delivery can and should partly be stored and sold in 2021 – at full price
+1) No price dumping: Spring/Summer 2020 delivery can and should partly be stored and sold in 2021 – at full price

 Especially basics and bestsellers should be stored and used for next season.
 For now, focus on increasing your cashflow by pushing trendy items or styles you have already advertised to your customers.
 Be careful to only promote those, as you will want to sell the rest next year.